 Respecting the individual

 Skating into the puck does not mean “taking a roughing penalty”.
 My interactions need to be respectful and empathetic in nature and based on the true spirit of collegiality.
 Communication rooted in honesty is a non-negotiable.
+While we may not always agree, we must always respectfully disagree.

 It’s not personal